Relationship dynamics have a huge impact on our lives. How?

 But life consists of so much more than a romantic relationship; for example, the family members who raised you, your friends you spend so much time with, your colleagues you see every day, your children and so on.

 However, a romantic relationship is often the biggest catalyst and has the strongest influence when it comes to learning about ourself and others and that’s why it’s important to keep them healthy.

 A healthy relationship brings out the best in you and makes you feel good about yourself.
 A healthy relationship does not mean a perfect relationship but it does imply healthy communication and space where you can love yourself.
+Remember that relationship advice.

 In order to cultivate a healthy relationship where the balance of power is good, it’s best to pay attention to the behavior that’s not supporting your goal.